rembot2/cfb-model-app/docs/AUTOMATION.md

 ## What the workflow does

-1. Refreshes 2026 teams, games, coaches, advanced stats, and four roster batches.
+1. Refreshes 2026 games and stats for whatever games were played since the last run.
-2. Recalculates ratings and predictions for 2022 through 2026.
+2. Recalculates 2026 ratings and predictions using the same formula as the backtest engine.

-3. Runs the optimizer once using all completed seasons and activates rank 1.
-4. Rebuilds every historical backtest with that active optimized configuration.
-5. Regenerates 2026 predictions with the optimized configuration.
+Teams, coaches, and rosters/talent composites are no longer refreshed on this weekly schedule — those don't change meaningfully week to week during the season.
+Run the `Recalculate all ratings`, `Rebuild backtests`, or `Full optimizer` workflows manually (Actions tab, `workflow_dispatch`) when you actually need to refresh historical seasons, rebuild backtests, or re-optimize weights.

 ## Run it now